 Brexit, for me, is one of those stories.

-Just after the results were announced I was eagerly seeking out news about how this would affect me and my business.
+Just after the referendum result, I was eagerly seeking out news about how this would affect me and my business.
 The lack of a clear direction since then has made it very difficult for business owners to plan.